 They each come up with their own D-Day tactics, and it all comes to a head in the school cafeteria.
 The Dean bursts in and announces that the Guinness World Record man was fired, so this was now pointless.

 Everyone disperses, except for Troy and Abed, who continue pillow fighting, because “it’s the last thing they’ll ever do together.”
 They think that because they disagreed once, they can’t be friends again.

-Jeff tells them that their willing to spend an eternity pillow fighting just to be together means they’re still best friends and always will be.
+Jeff tells them that their willingness to spend an eternity pillow-fighting just to be together means they’re still best friends and always will be.

 It’s a disastrous, ridiculous episode, very Civil War style, with a heartwarming ending.

 This is another trippy episode that investigates the groups’ relationships, pushes forth new ones, and brings back The Darkest Timeline.

 The group is cramming for their biology final, when Shirley suggests they break for lunch.
 Throughout most of the season, Troy and Britta had been getting closer, reaching that awkward point where you both like each other, and don’t know how to say it.

 Annie helps the two along by forcing them into having lunch together.
 Abed’s not happy with it, as he and Troy were going to play in the Dreamatorium.
 So Annie suggests that she and Abed play together.

 Abed doesn’t think she’s up for it.
 She, being a perfectionist, insists she can do it.
 They start with an Inspector Spacetime (think Doctor Who) scene.
 Annie does a horrible British accent, and Abed is out.